argoproj-labs/argocd-operator/docs/reference/argocd.md

       maxShards: 5
       clustersPerShard: 10
 ```

+!!! note
+    In case the number of replicas required is less than the minShards the number of replicas will be set as minShards.
+Similarly, if the required number of replicas exceeds maxShards, the replica count will be set as maxShards.

 The following example shows how to enable dynamic scaling of the ArgoCD Application Controller component.